psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 # About the A406

+**What do you need to start a job?**
+- 3 gerber files (bottom, top, and outline) \*
+- 1 excellon file (for drill holes) \*
+- A copper PCB blank (can be purchased from the EPL)
+\*If you need help exporting gerber and excellon files from your Eagle board file, follow the instructions [here](https://support.jlcpcb.com/article/43-how-to-export-eagle-pcb-to-gerber-files).

 The A406 claims to be able to do:

 - 6/6 mils using the 60 degree "V-tip" (routing bit, or "universal cutting tools" in LPKF land).